MrGegaz/rirv-projekt/lab03_methodology_traffic_sign_analysis.md

 ## 3. Proposed Technical Direction
 Primary approach:
-- Use a one-stage detector (YOLOv8) as the core model
+- Use a one-stage detector (YOLO26) as the core model
+- Keep YOLO11 as a stable fallback baseline
+- Optionally evaluate RT-DETR as a transformer-based comparison model
 - Fine-tune on data extracted from professor-provided videos
 - Optionally pretrain/fine-tune with external traffic-sign data to improve class coverage

 Why this approach:
 - Good speed/accuracy tradeoff for video
 - Mature training/inference tooling
+- Strong 2026 ecosystem support and active maintenance
 - Easier to explain and demonstrate in a project defense

 ## 4. Data Strategy